tbates/umx/developer/examples/weighting/weighted_analyses.md

 # Weighted analyses
 Often people have datasets where different rows have different weights: more weight needs to be given to some subjects than others.

-So, how do you do this in OpenMx?
+So, how do you do this in [OpenMx](http://openmx.psyc.virginia.edu)?

 Turns out it's pretty straight forward, but does require a little bit of extra work.

 The workflow is as follows:

-1. Make your model as you would unweighted
+1. Make your model as you would unweighted and…
 2. set `vector = TRUE` in `mxFitFunctionML()`
 3. Add a container model which weights the fit vector and optimizes on that.